NitaiEdelberg/Ai-Tetris/README.md

 In our implementation, we extended Eckity's core components to tailor them for Tetris optimization.
 Specifically, we enhanced the genetic operations (selection, crossover, and mutation) for evolving AI weights.
 We also customized the evaluator to simulate Tetris games and assess the performance of AI agents based on their weight configurations.

-By using the Eckity framework and adjusting this custom features, we were able to create a system that evolves Tetris-playing AI agents and optimizes their performance through genetic algorithms.
+By using the Eckity framework and adjusting these custom features, we were able to create a system that evolves Tetris-playing AI agents and optimizes their performance through genetic algorithms.

 ---

 ## Future Improvements & Conclusions
 ### Improvements
 - Exploring Reinforcement Learning for better long-term strategy.

-- We are currently running our genetic algorithm on 10 proccess's, but each learning cycle with generations takes **many hours** due to the complexity and the large quantity of the calculations.
-To speed up the learning process, we need more powerful computing resources, such as a powerful GPU or AWS instances, to handle the intensive computations required for optimizing hyperparameters efficiently.
+- We are currently running our genetic algorithm on 10 processes, but each learning cycle with generations takes **many hours** due to the complexity and large number of calculations.
+To speed up the learning process, we need more powerful computing resources, such as powerful GPU or AWS instances, to handle the intensive computations required for optimizing hyperparameters efficiently.

 ### Conclusions
 - The AI game solver plays better and faster than a human.
 The scores exceed **10,000,000 points**.
 This incredibly high score was recorded in the 7th generation of the Column Scan algorithm.